-Several years ago I was challenged to examine my life and see if I couldn’t narrow all of my hopes, dreams, and goals into a life mission statement.
-It actually came at the perfect time during the beginning of a life transition.
-I realized that I had thousands of roads I could travel.
-I needed a way to begin to seek direction.
-Ephesians would tell me that God has prepared works in advance for me to do.
-So I decided to take on the challenge and discover my personal mission statement.
+Several years ago I was encouraged to examine my life and see if I could narrow my hopes, dreams, and goals into a life mission statement.
+The challenge was perfectly timed during the beginning of a major transition.
+I realized that I had thousands of roads I could travel, and so I needed a way to begin to seek direction.

-I started by asking myself when I feel most like who I’m meant to be.
+I started by asking myself when do I feel most like who was created to be.
 The word that kept coming to the surface was “story.”
 I am captivated by story.
 I find myself taken in by song lyrics, distracted by characters, and challenged by the men and women of Scripture.
-All Scripture is indeed inspired and written to teach us and bring us hope; however, it is the skill with which it is all woven together that excites and thrills me.
 I delight in our God who is the Master Storyteller.
 So as I prepared to craft the mission statement that would aid me in my search, I knew that the element of story would play a vital role in its construction.

 My heart beats to communicate God’s story.
 Thank goodness He has prepared the way as Creator and Artist for others to worship and serve in the same way.
-When I was in high school I witnessed a drama ministry team producing quality art that rang clear with truth.
-I was inspired and challenged to take up the call.
-I knew in my heart that I was wired and gifted for specific tasks and it was my job to accomplish them through His Spirit.
+When I was in high school I witnessed a drama ministry team producing quality art that stirred my soul.
+I knew in my heart that I was wired and gifted for specific tasks and it was my privilege to accomplish them through His strength.